jamilaryan/DB-Driven-RT-App/readme.md

-#Real-time webapp buit with Reac-Redux powered with Google Firebase
+#Real-time webapp built with Reac-Redux, powered with Google Firebase